-The new UTC Library currently under construction is on a direct path for LEED-Silver certification.
+The new UTC Library opened its doors in Spring of 2015, boasting a LEED-Silver certification.
 LEED – Leadership in Energy and Environment Design – is a national certification that signifies a building is designed and built using strategies to achieve high performance in key areas of human and environmental health.
 Sustainable site development, water and energy efficiency, construction and materials, and indoor environmental quality are all components of LEED.
-With over 180,000 square feet, the project has been funded at $48 million, with an anticipated completion date of Spring 2014.
+With over 180,000 square feet, the project has been funded at $48 million, and underwent five years of construction and design.

 Envisioned as the premier location for student academic needs outside the classroom, the building hosts over 55 study, learning and meeting spaces – including 24-hour student study space; moveable compact stacks with storage for ~600,000 volumes; a large café with a biological (green) roof; a new auditorium housing 2 lecture halls; and many other amenities to support student learning are part of the library design.